Vinylango25/Healthcare-Accessibility-in-Nairobi/README.md

 **Goal 3: Good Health and Wellbeing** is critical and intertwined with the achievement of other sustainable development goals.
 Achieving this goal requires championing and implementing policies geared towards having **Universal Health Coverage (UHC)**.

 In Kenya, under the **Vision 2030** framework, the government has passed parliamentary laws to make healthcare affordable and accessible.
-However, the success of these implementations depends heavily on the collaboration between the national government, county governments, and the **National Health Insurance Fund (NHIF)**.
+However, the success of these implementations depends heavily on the collaboration between the national government, county governments, and the **Social Health Authority(SHA)**.

 This case study focuses on deriving **data-driven insights** to assess Nairobi’s position in attaining **SDG Goal 3**.
 It aims not only to provide insights on healthcare accessibility across different sub-counties and demographics but also to provide **actionable recommendations**, benchmarked against specific SDG Goal 3 targets.